 My Health-E-Vet is the VA’s all-in-one online resource for veterans.
 By creating an account, you’ll have access to many of the Department of Veterans Affairs’ services right at your fingertips.
-You can keep track of your health records, find a VA facility, get help with physical, mental and emotional troubles, and connect with other veterans in your community!
+You can keep track of your health records; find a VA facility; get help with physical, mental, and emotional troubles; and connect with other veterans in your community!

 A comprehensive list of all government mobile apps divided by category.
-Icons to the right of each app listing lets you know which device it’s available for.

 This information is intended to be used in partnership with advice from your doctor or other health care professional.
 Any and all materials supplied by the CLRC are for informational purposes only.
 The CLRC and their personnel are not giving medical opinion, advice, or care.